iam-py-test/my_filters_001/README.md

 <img src="https://raw.githubusercontent.com/iam-py-test/my_filters_001/main/totalentries.svg" width='130' height="20"> <img src="https://img.shields.io/github/last-commit/iam-py-test/my_filters_001">

 ### Filters
-This repo contains the following lists:
+This repo contains the following lists (this does not include the unstable or personal lists, as those are not for use):
 - Pornography Blocklist (porn.txt) ([Subscribe](https://iam-py-test.github.io/add_list.html?id=1))
 - Malware domains and URLs list (antimalware.txt) ([Subscribe](https://iam-py-test.github.io/add_list.html?id=2))
 - Anti-cookie-consent and paywalls list (anti-cookie+sign up.txt) ([Subscribe](https://iam-py-test.github.io/add_list.html?id=3))
+- The clickbait blocklist (clickbait.txt) ([Subscribe](https://iam-py-test.github.io/add_list.html?id=4))
 - Anti redirectors list (anti-redirectors.txt)
 - Anti-typosquatting list (antitypo.txt)
 - Annoyances (annoyances.txt)
 - The useless filter list (useless-list.txt)

 These lists are designed for uBlock Origin and may work in AdGuard.
 They are untested in AdBlock Plus.<br/>
 If you need these lists in other formats, you can use the following.